-re insurance bad faith litigation recoveries taxable?
+Are insurance bad faith litigation recoveries taxable?
 The annoying answer is that it depends.
 This answer may be a bit less annoying with a brief description of what a bad faith claim may entail.
 It may be a tort or a contract claim, depending on the facts and the jurisdiction.
 It may be brought against one's own insurance carrier, or sometimes, even against someone else's carrier.

 A common claim is that the insurance company defendant did not proceed appropriately to pay a claim, thus causing the plaintiff additional damages.
-In that sense, not unlike a legal malpractice claim against a lawyer, one key question will predate the bad faith case.

-That is, what was the underlying issue (which may or may not have been litigated) that gave rise to the insurance claim?
+In that sense, not unlike a legal malpractice claim against a lawyer, one key question will predate the bad faith case: what was the underlying issue (which may or may not have been litigated) that gave rise to the insurance claim?
 Most tax professionals will start to imagine a physical injury accident where the insurance company pays too little too late, and later must pay more for the same injuries via a bad faith claim.
-That is a ROBERT W. WOOD is a tax lawyer with www.WoodLLP.com, and the author of numerous tax books including Taxation of Damage Awards & Settlement Payments (www.TaxInstitute.com).
-This discussion is not intended as legal advice.
+That is a useful (and common) example to bear in mind.